prathamkathi/BACKEND-PROJECT/backend.md

 // PASSWORD ENCRYPTION & VALIDATION

-// using mongoose 'pre' hook (middleware); pre: do this before saving userSchema.pre("save", async function (next) {
+// using mongoose 'pre' hook (middleware); pre: do this before saving userSchema.pre("save", async function () {
   // we want 'this', DON'T USE ARROW FUNC

+  // only hash when password field is modified if (!this.isModified("password")) return;
+  // hash the password
-  // we want to do this when saving for the first time, so use conditional if (!this.isModified("password")) return next(); // if object is not modified this.password = await bcrypt.hash(this.password, 10); // hash(what, #rounds) next();
+  this.password = await bcrypt.hash(this.password, 10); // hash(what, #rounds)
 });

-// custom methods
+// CUSTOM METHODS FOR SCHEMA
-userSchema.methods.isPassword = async function (password) {
+userSchema.methods.isPasswordCorrect = async function (password) {
   // we want 'this', DON'T USE ARROW FUNC

-  // bcrypt can check password as well return await bcrypt.compare(password, this.password);
-  // returns Boolean
+  // bcrypt can check password as well return await bcrypt.compare(password, this.password); // returns Boolean };
-};

 userSchema.methods.generateAccessToken = function () {
   return jwt.sign(
     {